fygar256/general-assembler-axx/README.md

 author: fygar256
 slide: false
 ---

 GENERAL ASSEMBLER 'axx.py'

-axx.py is a generalized assembler.
+axx.py is a general assembler.

 It is written in a general way, so the execution platform is not dependent on a specific processing system.

 It is also set to ignore chr(13) at the end of lines in DOS files.
-I think it will work on any processing system that runs python.
+It should work on any processing system that runs python.

-I think axx has the ability to process the instruction set of any processor if you prepare pattern data, but it does not support the practical functions that a dedicated assembler has.
-The current version is an experimental implementation.
+axx can process the instruction set of any processor if you prepare pattern data, but it does not support the practical functions of a dedicated assembler.
+The current version is a trial implementation.
 I also intend to implement the practical functions of a dedicated assembler in the future.

 ・How to use